 Certain of our advertising services contain drug-related information.
-We currently do not have such qualification certificate.
-We cannot assure you that we may be able to obtain it.
+As of the date of this annual report, YiFeng Lianhe has obtained an Internet Medicine Information Service Qualification Certificate from Beijing Municipal Medical Products Administrative.
+However, Tianying Jiuzhou does not have such qualification certificate.
+We cannot assure you that Tianying Jiuzhou may be able to obtain it.
 See "Item 3.
 Key Information-D. Risk Factors-Risks Relating to Our Business and Industry-Failure to obtain certain permits for our advertising services that contain drug-related information would subject us to penalties."